 After a few days around here, I’m going to tell you about my first impressions of the trip to Peru.
-I am writing this post after visiting Machu Picchu, resting from the stiff that has given me up and down so many steps and slopes.
+I am writing this post after visiting Machu Picchu, resting from the soreness that I got from going up and down so many steps and slopes.

 My First Impressions of the Trip to Peru